EvelynPloetz/Deep-LASI/docs/source/docu/manual.rst

 It displays the currently shown trajectory and the total number of extracted traces.
 For the 2c-ALEX example, 6100 traces were retrieved from the loaded data set (:numref:`trace_look`; top). |br|

 The *Classification* tab serves for the manual categorization of traces.
 All traces are 'by default' in the **Uncategorized** group.
-By clicking on the plus-sign you can add more categories.
+By clicking on the plus sign, you can add more categories.
 You can rename the new group according to your analysis procedure and further assign keyboard letters via the dropdown menu.
 The assignment of letters allows for transferring/assigning single traces to the corresponding category by simply pressing the chosen letter on the keyboard when using the keyboard during the manual sorting procedure.
 An example of possible sorting categories based on your analysis needs is given in :numref:`categorization_table`.
-The **Create Boolean Category** button adds an additional group to the *Navigation Tab* according to your selection criteria and will add the corresponding traces which fulfill the condition to the group.
+The **Create Boolean Category** button creates an additional group to the *Navigation Tab* according to your selection criteria and adds the corresponding traces, which fulfill the condition to the group.
 You can also delete an unwanted category by clicking on the trash-can icon.
-Unchecking the filter box hides traces that are already sorted, for example when clicking through extracted trajectories.
+Unchecking the filter box hides traces that are already sorted, for example, when clicking through extracted trajectories.
 It is especially helpful for the trash category, for example.
 When you assign a trace to a specific category, it will be automatically removed from the first **Uncategorized** one and added to at least one other group.

 .. figure:: ./../figures/documents/Fig_19_Categories.png
    :width: 300